owntheweb/mars-rover-lab/README.md

 Finish everything up and reboot by right-arrowing to “Finish” at the bottom of the screen.
 This will make the changes happen!

-## Create and Install an RSA Key for SSH Authentication
+## Create and Install RSA Key for SSH Authentication

 Stop re-entering/transferring the text password every time you login to the Pi remotely by signing in with an RSA key instead.
 It's better security and also very convenient to "just connect".